marvin-hansen/bazel_rust_example/README.md

 ## Bazelmod support

-A while ago, the Bazel project decided to change the main configuration from the previous WORKSPACE format to the current MODULE a.k.a bazelmod) format.
+The Bazel project decided to change the main configuration from the previous WORKSPACE format to the current MODULE a.k.a bazelmod) format.
 Since Bazel 7, the bazelmod format has been set as the new default.
 This demo project uses the current bazelmod by default and has a working WORKSPACE configuration.
 This may help those who are trying to convert an existing Bazel project to the new Bazelmod format.